GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

 The `float` indicates that it's a real number (something computer scientists and computer programmers refer to as a "floating point" number, to contrast them with whole numbers, which don't have decimal points).
+We can also write `int` for integers, and some other things for other kinds of values.

-In the second part, you prepare your program to run by writing the following (with some instructions instead of ellipses).
+In the second part of the program, you indicate how your Processing should set up the environment (e.g., the window size) by writing the following (with some instructions instead of ellipses).

     void setup() {